 Not surprisingly, there are other men who have sex with men (MSM) in the military, according to Ricky, and “the common practice is pasahan ng numbers (we give out others’ numbers).
 If someone looks for a partner, somebody is bound to know someone who can be recommended.”
 But this practice is “not limited to homosexual contacts; with heterosexuals, it’s the same way,” he added.

 For Ricky, things are tolerated for as long as “hindi naman ako nagkakalat (I don’t act in a manner that is disrespectable/frowned upon).”
-The concept of “pagkakalat” is often associated with transgenderism – more specifically, the male to female transgender.
+The concept of “pagkakalat” is often associated with being transgender – more specifically, the male to female transgender.

 That the military still has a long way to go as far as understanding transgenderism goes without saying.
 “I went AWOL for two months because I had issues with our team leader,” Ricky recalled.
 “Ang mga tsismis na naglabasan, grabe – sumama na raw ako sa British na manliligaw ko, naging dancer na ako ni Lady Gaga, at nagpa-opera na raw ako para maging babae (You should have heard the stories that surfaced – that I run away with a British suitor, that I became one of Lady gaga’s backup dancers, and that I underwent gender confirmation surgery for me to become a transwoman).”